stjude-rust-labs/sprocket.bio/backends/tes.md

 * Basic HTTP authentication (i.e. username and password)
 * Bearer token

-The TES backend does not currently support authentication workflows such as OAuth; if the TES API server requires a bearer token, the token itself must be derived through external means and specified verbatim in Sprocket's configuration.
+The TES backend does not currently support authentication schemes such as OAuth; if the TES API server requires a bearer token, the token itself must be derived through external means and specified verbatim in Sprocket's configuration.

 ## Task Inputs